A short history of the future of talent management

 Looking at the training field, Castien knows what he needs to study: the brain.

-Meanwhile, about 1700 kilometres up north in Amsterdam, two neuroscientist are finishing or starting their PhDs.
+Meanwhile, about 1500 kilometres up north in Amsterdam, two neuroscientist are working on their PhDs.
 Both are looking at how the brain forms our potential performance.

 Fascinated by the concept of working memory, Dr. Ilja Sligte asks himself the question: “Are scores on cognitive functions helpful to predict someone’s ability to perform on a certain level?”